Salt and Sauce

 Salt (c.
 1900-1952) and Sauce (c.
 1900-1960) were once two of Britain's most famous and notorious performing elephants (various sources including "The English Circus and Fair Ground" by Sir Garrard Tywhitt-Drake).
+They were part of a four-piece elephant troupe, Lockhart's Cruet, with two other elephants, Pepper and Mustard.

 Career

 Salt and Sauce were owned and presented by some of the most famous show business people of their era.
 Their owners included Carl Hagenbeck, George William Lockhart, Herbet "Captain Joe" Taylor, John "Broncho Bill" Swallow, Dudley Zoo, Tom Fossett, Dennis Fossett, Harry Coady and Billy Butlin.
 Their presenters included Ivor Rosaire and Emily Paulo.
 Formerly members and believed to be the longest surviving members of George William Lockhart's "Cruet", they were featured in various books, newspapers and magazines in their day, and are the focus of a book, The Legend of Salt and Sauce.
 The elephants were famed for their vast array of tricks, but also feared for their temperamental moods.
 Sauce (known as "Saucy" most of the time) killed George William Lockhart (her owner and trainer) in an accident at Walthamstow Station and Salt killed William Aslett (an elephant groom) when she attacked him in 1957 on Rosaire's Circus.